Rajaramhari/Anjumani-group-management-bot/README.md

 <p><h3 align = "justify">A modular telegram Python bot running on python3 with an sqlalchemy database.</br></br></h3>

-<h3 align = "justify">Originally a simple group management bot with multiple admin features, it has evolved into becoming a basis for modular bots aiming to provide simple plugin expansion via a simple drag and drop.</h3></p>
+<h3 align = "justify">Originally a simple group management bot with multiple admin features, it has evolved into becoming a basis for modular bots aiming to provide simple pexpansion via a simple drag and drop.</h3></p>

 ## Deploy